RubenVera13/WC-2026-F11503126-RubenVera/README.md

 - Research:
 - Briefly summarize your background and why you want to take this course:

 I am a third year electromechanical engineering student from the UPTP (Universidad Politecnica Taiwan Paraguay), currently at iterchenge in the mechanical engineering deparment at the NTUST.
-I want to take this course becuase
+I want to take this course because

 ## :notebook_with_decorative_cover: Assignment